Ran-n/m3di4/README.md

 # media4

-Program for automatically adding useful information about media files to a database.\
+Manager for your own personal media library.\
-Allows you to manage a personal library and access information and stats regarding it.
+Allows you to automatically add useful information about media files to a database and lets you manage your library and access information and stats regarding it.

 ## Index